 After Sierra On-Line had acquired the rights to all three of Sunnyside Soft’s titles, Bop-A-Bet was re-released, in 1983 but only for the aging Apple II.
 The game never became a commercial success and is today considerably rare, this being the only boxed copy I have seen besides the one on display at the Strong National Museum of Play in Rochester, New York.
 This was Al’s personal copy he auctioned off in 2018

-Bop-A-Bet, Unlike the other two Sunnyside Soft titles, were only released for the Apple II platform.
+Bop-A-Bet, Unlike the other two Sunnyside Soft titles, was only released for the Apple II platform.
 The Sierra On-Line release was published in 1983 in the typical Sierra small box of the time.
-The game helped kids learn the letters and the alphabet in a Pac-Man like maze
+The game helped kids learn the letters and the alphabet in a Pac-Man-like maze

 While Sierra On-Line would struggle around the time of the North American Video Game crash in 1983, a partnership with IBM would make the company reinvent the adventure game genre and herald it into the mainstream with the hugely successful King’s Quest series.
 The Company would come to an agreement with The Walt Disney Company to develop educational games based on different Disney characters.
 Al’s background in music and experience with educational games made him a perfect fit to work on the new games.